Undergraduate students from the UK and the EU

 If you have exceptional or unforeseen costs or you are in financial hardship you could be eligible for help from the Financial Assistance Fund.

 Priority groups for consideration include mature students, students with childcare costs, disabled students, students who have entered higher education from care, from low-income backgrounds and undergraduates in the final year of their study or those close to finishing their postgraduate qualification.
+Please consult the QMUL Financial Assistance Fund webpage for further details.

 Find out more about studying in the heart of Paris by ordering a printed prospectus or download a copy today.